dannyjtaylor/RGB-Rush/README.md

 # 🎮 RGB Rush — Color Mix Pressure Game
 An interactive embedded-systems game where players match a randomly generated target color using pressure sensors and RGB LEDs.
-Built for Arduino / STM32 / ESP32 platforms using FreeRTOS (or equivalent).
+Built for a STM32-F446RE board using FreeRTOS.

 ---